 In recent years, Chinatown has become the epicenter of DC nightlife.
 Upscale restaurants, popular retail stores, and a deluxe movie theater make Chinatown the place to be on Friday and Saturday nights.
-Although the neighborhood still has Asian-owned shops and restaurants, Chinatown has become very Americanized and it has lost part of its ethnic identity.
+Although the neighborhood still has Asian-owned shops and restaurants, Chinatown has become very Americanized and it has lost most of its ethnic identity.
 Chinatown Express is popular for its window display of a chef kneading and shaping fresh dough into soup dumplings and noodles.

 China Boy provides great crepes made of roasted meat between thick sheets of rice.
 For a sweet happy hour deal, Wok n' Roll serves sushi and beers on Monday-Friday from 5 pm to 8 pm.
 If you want Thai Food, eat at Kanlaya.
 Also, Tony Cheng Restaurant has a great dim sum menu, the offerings here are so comprehensive that mostly everyone can find something great to eat.

 Chinatown changes with the time of day.
 At 8 pm, the neighborhood is extremely busy with people everywhere.
 At 1 am, it is almost deserted.

 When walking around Chinatown, you may get harassed by the homeless guys at the liquor store on 6th and H Streets.
 Other times, you may get requests for money from beggars or panhandlers when walking near the homeless shelter (4th and I Streets) or the Burger King (5th and G Streets).
 Sometimes they are polite, but not so much when they are drunk.
 The panhandlers in Chinatown can be aggressive.
 So be careful when dealing with them.

-Another problem that the neighborhood faces is the groups of teenagers hanging outside the Gallery Place-Chinatown Metro Station at night, especially when there are games at the Verizon Center.
+Another problem that the neighborhood faces is the groups of teenagers hanging outside the Gallery Place-Chinatown Station at night, especially when there are games at the Verizon Center.
 The problem ranges from loud, obnoxious clowning to vandalism and muggings.
 With that being said, be cautious when walking at night.
 Keep your eyes open at all times and you should be fine.

 Pros of Chinatown